JasonYG/ICS4U-Coursework/05 - Extending Objects/README.md

 Extending Objects
 ---
-These simple files are used to experiment with extending objects.
-The design paradigm will be added to the main program in the near future.
+The extending objects assignment has been implemented into the main program.
+To see the actual code, please visit the [data-parsing-extendingObjects](https://github.com/Aarish-A/ICS4U0-Culminating/tree/data-parsing-extendingObjects) branch of the main program.